grimmelm/nft/nftlaw.md

 partners may be unpleasantly surprised by the results.
 Everyone who does a project based on an NFT that does not answer these questions is putting an immense amount of faith in the courts to get things right if the deal goes sour and the parties end up suing each other.
+(And blockchain advocates are not generally known for their faith in the courts to get things right.)

 We are not saying that there is a best solution for all projects.
 (This is one reason among many that we are not providing our own proposed license text.)
 What